RMPR/OSCP-Exam-Report-Template-Markdown/GSOC-internship-report-2019.md

 82% overall student success rate

-In Cameroon, the university of Buea is the most represented institution with 37 students coming from the institution since the beginning of the program in 2015.
+In Cameroon, the university of Buea is the most represented institution with 37 students coming from it since the beginning of the program in 2015.

 # State of the art of capture files diff tools

 ## Introduction
-Let's say we have a network of computers with active directory configured, for one reason or another, when we try to enable one feature of active directory the connectivity seems to have performance issues, it's either failing or too slow and we have two capture files obtained using any capture tool (wireshark, tcpdump, ...) of the two states of the network one question we can ask is how can we analyze what changed in the network between the activation of the feature and when everything worked perfectly ?
+Let's say we have a network of computers with active directory configured, for one reason or another, when we try to enable one feature of active directory the connectivity seems to have performance issues.
+The issues can be that the network is either failing or too slow and we have two capture files obtained using any capture tool (wireshark, tcpdump, ...) of the two states of the network.
+One question we can ask is how can we analyze what changed in the network between the activation of the feature and when everything worked perfectly ?